uwrobotics/MarsRoverFirmware/README.md

 #### Ubuntu

 1. Cd into the folder containing the binary of the program to flash (eg. `MarsRover2020-firmware/build-<target name>/apps/<app name>`)

 2. Ensure that the ST-Link is connected to your computer and to the rover board.
     - **Tip:** You can run `st-info --probe` to check if the ST-Link connection is detected

 3. Flash the program binary: `st-flash write <app name>.bin 0x8000000` (may need to run this command twice to get a successful flash)
     - If the flashing was successful, you should see a blinking LED pattern on the board and the following message: `Flash written and verified! jolly good!`

 4. Reset the board: `st-flash reset`
     - This is required to run the program that was flashed

-- Alternatively, instead of doing srun `st-flash --reset write <app name>.bin 0x8000000` to flash the board and trigger a reset both before and after flashing
+- Alternatively, instead of performing steps 3-4, run `st-flash --reset write <app name>.bin 0x8000000` to flash the board and trigger a reset both before and after flashing
 - See [github.com/stlink-org/stlink](https://github.com/stlink-org/stlink) for further documentation

 #### Windows